West Norwood Cemetery: History

-The cemetery was founded by its own Act of Parliament of 1836 and consecrated for its first burials in 1837.
+The cemetery was founded by its own act of Parliament of 1836 and consecrated for its first burials in 1837.
 By 2000, there had been 164,000 burials in 42,000 plots, plus 34,000 cremations and several thousand interments in its catacombs (see also Catacombs of London).

 As early as 1711, Sir Christopher Wren advocated the creation of burial grounds on the outskirts of town, "inclosed with a strong Brick Wall, and having a walk round, and two cross walks, decently planted with Yew-trees."
 In 1830, George Frederick Carden, editor of The Penny Magazine, successfully petitioned Parliament about the parlous state of London's over-full church burial yards.
 Over time they passed a number of laws that effectively halted burials in London's churchyards, moving them 'to places where they would be less prejudicial to the health of the inhabitants'.
 In 1836, a specific Parliamentary statute enabled the South Metropolitan Cemetery Company to purchase land from the estate of the late Lord Thurlow in what was then called Lower Norwood and create the second of the 'Magnificent Seven' cemeteries.

 The new cemetery was consecrated by the Bishop of Winchester on 7 December 1837, receiving its first burial soon after.
 Until 1877, the consecrated grounds were overseen by the Diocese of Winchester, and then Rochester, before coming under the authority of Southwark from 1905.

 Architect William Tite was a director of the cemetery company and designed the landscaping, some monuments, and was eventually interred there himself.

 This was the first cemetery in the UK to be designed in the new Gothic style.
 It offered a rural setting in open countryside, as it lay outside London at that time.
 Its design and location attracted the attention of wealthy – and aspirational – Victorians, who commissioned many fine mausoleums and memorials for their burial plots and vaults.

 The site of the cemetery was part of the ancient Great North Wood, from which Norwood took its name.
 Although many trees had been cleared, a number of mature specimens were included in Tite's original landscaping.
 A tree survey of the cemetery in 2005 identified one oak which is thought to date from 1540 to 1640.
 Fourteen more oaks, a maple and an ash tree were identified that predate the foundation of the cemetery in 1836.
 In the first years of the cemetery's operation, these were joined by coniferous trees and evergreen holm oaks.

-The site originally included two Gothic chapels at the crest of the hill, which dominated the local landscape.
-A consecrated chapel faced west; its entrance was flanked with two octagonal towers, and cloisters spanning over the Anglican catacombs.
-To the north was a Dissenters' chapel, with its north entrance flanked by cloisters over its unconsecrated catacombs.